Canon de 75 modèle 1897

-The French 75 mm field gun was a quick-firing field artillery piece adopted in March 1898.
-Its official French designation was: Matériel de 75mm Mle 1897.
+The French 75 mm field gun is a quick-firing field artillery piece adopted in March 1898.
+Its official French designation was: Matériel de 75 mm Mle 1897.
 It was commonly known as the French 75, simply the 75 and Soixante-Quinze (French for "seventy-five").
 The French 75 was designed as an anti-personnel weapon system for delivering large volumes of time-fused shrapnel shells on enemy troops advancing in the open.
-After 1915 and the onset of trench warfare, other types of battlefield use demanding impact-detonated high-explosive shells prevailed.
-By 1918 the 75s became the main agents of delivery for toxic gas shells.
+After 1915 and the onset of trench warfare, impact-detonated high-explosive shells prevailed.
+By 1918, the 75 became the main agents of delivery for toxic gas shells.
 The 75s also became widely used as truck mounted anti-aircraft artillery.
-They were the main armament of the Saint-Chamond tank in 1918.
+They were the main armament of the Saint-Chamond tank in 1918 and the Char 2C.

-When World War II broke out the French were still using the “75” against lightly armored tanks like the Panzer III and IV.

 The French 75 is widely regarded as the first modern artillery piece.
 It was the first field gun to include a hydro-pneumatic recoil mechanism, which kept the gun's trail and wheels perfectly still during the firing sequence.
 Since it did not need to be re-aimed after each shot, the crew could reload and fire as soon as the barrel returned to its resting position.
-In typical use the French 75 could deliver fifteen rounds per minute on its target, either shrapnel or melinite high-explosive, up to about 8500 m away.
+In typical use, the French 75 could deliver fifteen rounds per minute on its target, either shrapnel or melinite high-explosive, up to about 8500 m away.
 Its firing rate could even reach close to 30 rounds per minute, albeit only for a very short time and with a highly experienced crew.

 At the opening of World War I, in 1914, the French Army had about 4,000 of these field guns in service.
-By the end of the war about 12,000 had been produced.
-It was also in service with the American Expeditionary Forces (AEF), which had been supplied with about 2,000 French 75 field guns.
+By the end of the war, about 12,000 had been produced.
+It was also in service with the American Expeditionary Forces, which had been supplied with about 2,000 French 75 field guns.
 Several thousand were still in use in the French Army at the opening of World War II, updated with new wheels and tires to allow towing by trucks rather than by horses.
 The French 75 set the pattern for almost all early-20th century field pieces, with guns of mostly 75 mm forming the basis of many field artillery units into the early stages of World War II.

 Development

-The forerunner of the French 75 was an experimental 57 mm gun which was first assembled in September 1891 at the Bourges arsenal under the direction of Captain Sainte-Claire Deville.
+The forerunner of the French 75 was an experimental 57 mm gun that was first assembled in September 1891 at the Bourges arsenal under the direction of Captain Sainte-Claire Deville.
 This 57 mm gun took advantage of a number of the most advanced artillery technologies available at the time: